We recently released a podcast episode where we spoke to Gary Kout, one of the producers of the popular Netflix documentary series Flint Town.

-We look forward to sharing that with you on Friday, but in the meantime, we’d love to share with you what Gary had to say about the sometimes tricky or difficult task of getting the signed personal release.
+After recording the episode we followed up with Gary and we’d love to share with you what he had to say about the sometimes tricky or difficult task of getting the signed personal release.

 Question: How Did You Deal With Getting Releases For Your Netflix Doc-series, Flint Town?